 Regardless of how you grew up, practically everyone you know wears sneakers.
 From its humble beginnings on England’s tennis courts, the sneaker has transcended its athletic roots to become a staple of the modern aesthetic.
-Hell, even the world’s biggest fashion houses are now on their kicks.

 Yet, despite our love for these casual footwear staples, few truly understand what makes some sneakers “just good,” but others true greats.
 For an article of clothing so essential to our wardrobes, why do so many of us know so little about it?